 We’re glad you asked!
 That $50 is a pre-authorization—not an actual charge to your credit card.
 It allows us to check that everything is good with your payment method before we get to your car…instead of showing up and discovering, for instance, that your card has expired (which would mean that you won’t get filled AND you would owe the delivery fee).
 Once we successfully deliver your gas, the $50 pre-authorization disappears and is replaced by the actual cost of your fill.

 Gas delivery windows may vary by location.
 Typically, we offer a daytime delivery window, an evening delivery window, and an overnight delivery window, avoiding service during peak transit hours to avoid crowding the roads during heavy traffic times.
-Many of our customers enjoy having gas delivered while they are at the office, the gym or at home with family, thus freeing up time for things more important than waiting for a pump at a gas station.
+Many of our customers enjoy having gas delivered while they are at the office or at home with family, thus freeing up time for things more important than waiting for a pump at a gas station.

 No. Just select your car’s location in the app, pick a delivery window, unlock the gas flap, and we’ll take care of the rest.
 Our trucks are certified and our drivers go through hours of safety training, so we’ll make sure to treat your car like it’s our own child.